uchiha-suraj/Music-player-app/README.md

     🟢 Click the artist, you'll get the other related songs of that artist.

-    🟢 Click the song details, you'll navigate to the song details page where we can gat the song lyrics and other related songs.
+    🟢 Click the song details, you'll navigate to the song details page where we can get the song lyrics and other related songs.

     🟢 In around you tab, you'll get the popular music of the country you live in.